Threats of expulsion as UEFA confronts Super League rebel 12 - WTMJ

 “They will not be able to represent their national teams at any matches,” Ceferin warned earlier.
 “UEFA and the footballing world stand united against the disgraceful self-serving proposal we have seen in the last 24 hours from a select few clubs in Europe that are fueled purely by greed above all else.”

+Real Madrid president Florentino Pérez, the founding chairman of the Super League, downplayed UEFA’s threat to ban players.

+The players “can be assured that this won’t happen,” Pérez said in a late-night Spanish television interview.
+“It’s not going to happen.
+We won’t get into the legal aspects of it, but it won’t happen.
+It’s impossible.”

-The strident rhetoric from Ceferin was followed on Monday by criticism of the Super League even by Liverpool manager Jürgen Klopp despite owner John Henry securing the six-time European champion’s participation in the new competition.
+The strident rhetoric from Ceferin was followed on Monday by criticism of the Super League even by Liverpool manager Jürgen Klopp, despite Liverpool’s owner John Henry securing the six-time European champion’s participation in the new competition.

 “I don’t think it’s a great idea,” he said after Liverpool was held by Leeds to 1-1.
-It’s a result that puts Liverpool two points from the four Champions League qualification places, showing just why Henry would want the team he has owned since 2010 in a Super League where the spot is locked in.
+It’s a result that puts Liverpool two points from the four Champions League qualification places, showing just why Henry would want the team in a Super League where the spot is locked in.

-Three of the 12 rebels — Chelsea, Manchester City and Real Madrid — are scheduled to play in the Champions League semifinals next week.
+Three of the 12 rebel clubs — Chelsea, Manchester City and Real Madrid — are scheduled to play in the Champions League semifinals next week.
 Two more, Manchester United and Arsenal, are in the Europa League semifinals.
-Ceferin said he wants to boot them out as “as soon as possible” from UEFA competitions, but that will require “legal assessments” that will begin on Tuesday morning.
+Ceferin said he wants to boot them out as “as soon as possible” from UEFA competitions, but that will require “legal assessments” that will begin Tuesday.

+Pérez said the new competition is being created to “save soccer” and complained of a campaign to make the Super League look bad by those who would “lose their privileges.”

+“We have to explain to everyone that this is not a league for the rich clubs,” Pérez said in an interview broadcast early Tuesday on the Spanish television program El Chiringuito de Jugones.
+“It’s a league to save all the clubs.
+Otherwise, soccer will die.”

 “Now, more than ever, we must protect the entire football community – from the top level to the grassroots – and the values of competition and fairness at its core,” he tweeted on the Kensington Palace account.
 “I share the concerns of fans about the proposed Super League and the damage it risks causing to the game we love.”

-The 12 clubs planning to start the breakaway Super League wrote early Monday to the leaders of FIFA and UEFA that they have begun legal action aimed at fending off threats to block their competition.
+The 12 clubs planning to start the breakaway Super League have informed the leaders of FIFA and UEFA that they have begun legal action aimed at fending off threats to block their competition.

 The letter was sent by the group to Ceferin and FIFA President Gianni Infantino saying the Super League has already been underwritten by funding of 4 billion euros ($5.5 billion) from American bank JPMorgan Chase.